Here’s a bio and summary of Dr. Dave’s contributions to the pool world and here are some background articles:

 Why do you use the tagline “I aim to swerve”?

 To be cute.
-It is a play on words based on the phrase “I aim to serve” (which I do with all of my hard work).
+It is a play on words based on the phrase “I aim to serve” (which I do with my hard work).
 “Swerve” is the curve of a CB’s path when sidespin is used, and one must compensate for this when you “aim” a pool shot.